quintype/malibu/README.md

 #### Links between pages

 1. The client is loaded, and you click on a link, there should be no need to reload the page
-2. Instead, the link should make a call to `/routes.json?route=/current/path`, and continue from step 2 of client side app
+2. Instead, the link should make a call to `/route-data.json?route=/current/path`, and continue from step 2 of client side app

 #### Service Worker

-1. To Do
+1. Service Workers act as a proxy between your browser, and all network requests (including XHR, Assets, etc...).
+A service worker is registered by the `app.js`
+2. When the service worker gets registered, it downloads a minimum set of files for offline use.
+Typically, this includes [/shell.html, app.js, app.css] and others
+3. When you go to a page in the browser, the service worker wakes up.
+It decides if it can handle the request (by matching against the same routes), and renders the shell.html if possible
+4. If the shell was rendered, the JS will wake up and continue with the client flow from step 4
+5. If no shell was rendered, the call will fallback to the server, and proceed normally.

+#### Service Worker - API Caching (not implemented in app)

+1. TODO - Service workers can also cache API requests, so that your app works totally offline

 ### Routing